 All students are served a lunch prepared in the school kitchen and are encouraged to try a taste/bite of each menu item to promote healthy eating habits.
-Home lunch is allowed, and we request that you notify your teacher (grades K-5) or administrator (grades 6-12) for meal planning purposes if you will be electing to send your child with a home lunch to school.
-Monthly lunch menus are available at the KS Maui website.
+Home lunch is allowed.
+At Māhele Lalo, we request that you provide a healthy lunch, no gummy fruits, candy or juice and home lunches may not be shared amongst other children.
+At Māhele Luna, we request that you notify your administrator for meal planning purposes if you will be electing to send your child with a home lunch to school.
+Monthly lunch menus are available on the KS Maui School Info app.